Sylkpac/Github/README.md

 ## Prerequisites
 - A GitHub account
 - Basic familiarity with the command line
-- SSH keys set up with GitHub for secure access (see the Setting Up SSH Keys for GitHub Access Lab)
+- SSH keys set up with GitHub for secure access (see the Setting Up SSH Keys for GitHub Access Lab(#setting-up-ssh))

 ## Tools
 Terminal or Command Prompt (e.g., WSL - Ubuntu)